 - The IT lab is equipped with 34 latest i7 all-in-one computers.
 These PCs are equipped with specialised teaching, learning and research software like, SPSS, AMOS, IES, ETABS, etc. - Students have access through Printing Management System (papercut) to laser printing at the library and student area.
 Students are given a free 20.00 AED print credit; additional print cards can be purchased at the library.
-We have implemented MFP with proximity card authentication to facilitate print, scan and copy in the BUiD campus. - The Library is equipped with 4 computers for student and staff use, one multi-function coloured printer. - The University encourages all students to make use of ICT services and facilities.
+We have implemented MFP with proximity card authentication to facilitate print, scan and copy in the BUID campus. - The Library is equipped with 5 computers for student and staff use, one multi-function coloured printer. - The University encourages all students to make use of ICT services and facilities.
 Many students prefer to use their own laptops and gadgets.
 These are given access to the BUiD wireless network, the campus is well connected with 57 wave-2 access points, so that students may use them throughout the campus.
-BUiD provides a free, secure high performance wireless network facility (wireless AC up to 800 Mbps network speed) for faculty, staff and students. - Blackboard, BUiD's eLearning platform, is used by instructors to post and distribute course content such as syllabuses and handouts, communicate with students via announcements and email messages, and assess student learning through quizzes and online assignments.
+BUiD provides a free, secure high performance wireless network facility for faculty, staff and students. - Blackboard Ultra, BUiD's eLearning platform, is used by instructors to post and distribute course content such as syllabuses and handouts, communicate with students via announcements and email messages, and assess student learning through quizzes and online assignments.
 Blackboard is also integrated with Turnitin, a software that prevents plagiarism and delivering comprehensive feedback on students' written work.
-BUiD recently upgraded its Blackboard platform to SaaS that includes learn, content Management, collaborate, community engagement and ally modules.
+Blackboard is also integrated with Respondus LockDown browser for conducting BB based exams.
+Blackboard ultra includes learn, content Management, collaborate, community engagement and ally modules.